-Our friends at Gales Meadow Farm introduced us to this wonderful heirloom zucchini.
+This is a wonderful heirloom zucchini.
 Its chief attraction is its better-than-usual flavor for a normally bland vegetable, as well as its tendency to stay tender even if you neglect to harvest it quite soon enough.

 Growing notes: Best harvested when around 12” long or so.
 Costata Romanesca has a semi-bush habit, so we allow it nine square feet and tend to position it on one side of a raised bed to allow it to spill out.
 Keep picking the fruit, and the plant will keep on giving.

 Culinary tips: The yellow squash blossoms are tender and delicious.
 We like them sliced and stirred into scrambled eggs along with fresh chives.

 What’s not to love?
 Homegrown radishes bear little resemblance to the spicy, pithy roots found in the grocery store.
 And colorful, tasty D’Avignon (also known as French Breakfast) is our favorite.

 Growing notes: Rewarding to grow because they mature in about 30 days.
 Radishes let you know when they’re ready to harvest by popping out of the ground.

 Culinary tips: The leaves are also edible and can be combined with other greens in a braising mix.
 Our favorite way to serve D’Avignon is to slice them very thin, heap them on baguette slices spread with good unsalted butter, then sprinkle them with sea salt.
 This is a classic French amusement or appetizer.